coxley/.com/content/nsot-p1.md

 draft: true
 ---

-We're using NSoT in production since last month and it's great.
+We're using the Network Source of Truth (NSoT) in production since last month and it's great.
 Unfortunately outside of Dropbox (and well, us!), I don't know anyone using it.
 In this series I hope to demystify NSoT while walking you through using it.

 ### What is NSoT and is it only for "DevOps"?